CSSclasses/_course-flexbox/README.md

 Flex items are evenly distributed so that the space between two adjacent items is the same.
 The empty space before the first and after the last items equals half of the space between two adjacent items.

 ## align-items

+### flex-start
+The cross-start margin edge of the flex item is flushed with the cross-start edge of the line.

+### flex-end
+The cross-end margin edge of the flex item is flushed with the cross-end edge of the line.

+### center

+### baseline

+### stretch

+## Global values both justify-content & align-items
+align-items: inherit;
+align-items: initial;
+align-items: unset;